Heterogeneous Design and Advanced Packaging Enable Advances in PPACt™ Even as Classic Moore’s Law Scaling Slows

 Enabling the “PPA” in PPACt …

 Compared to the legacy chip on PCB approach, advanced packaging enables substantial increases in I/O density and reductions in latency and power.
 Using today’s through-silicon vias (TSVs) rather than bump-to-PCB connections, designers can already increase I/O density by approximately 100X and reduce energy per bit transfer by approximately 15X depending on architecture and workload.
-The next revolution in advanced packaging is hybrid bonding whereby chips and wafers can be directly connected in copper with no need for an interposer.
+The next revolution in advanced packaging is hybrid bonding whereby chips and wafers can be directly connected in copper with no need for micro-bumps.
 Compared to TSVs, hybrid bonding will enable another 10X increase in I/O density and another 2X improvement in energy per bit.

 ... and the “Ct” in PPACt